One Flow. 60% Faster. The Promo Was There. The Checkout Wasn’t Ready for It.

 usability, A/B tested

-01 · The 3-Minute Window
+01 · The Challenge: The 3-Minute Window

 A revenue problem.
 A frustrated commuter.
 The same root cause.